wzc-miyasaki/SupremeFTP/README.md

 ```

 After the client has been executed, the user will be asked to provide the file name that the client expect to download from the server.
+> Notice:  There is a tiny possibility that the client will be unable to receive the packet at the start of the transmission.
+This occurred as a result of the loss of the first two server response packets (file size and packet number).
+If this occurs, simply exit and restart the client and server program.
+The client can receive data packets as long as the first two response packets arrive correctly.

 &nbsp;